kathryn-deneroff/kathryn-deneroff.github.io/docs/index.md

 {% include image-gallery.html folder="/assets/2023/Part B" %}

-In May, Kathryn's scans revealed that the cancer had returned to her lungs and could not be operated.
-After having gone through multiple rounds of extremely tough chemotherapy and surgery, she decided to avail of an immunotherapy pill offered by Dr. Janeway.
+In May, Kathryn's scans revealed that the cancer had returned to her lungs, spread to the soft tissue in her shoulder, and could not be operated.
+After having gone through multiple rounds of extremely tough chemotherapy and surgery, she decided to avail of radiation therapy and an immunotherapy pill.
 Kathryn choose to prioritize her quality of life and wanted to continue doing the activities she loved as long as possible.
 She returned to Boston, and despite side effects and fatigue, continued to find joy in each day and being outside.

 {% include image-gallery.html folder="/assets/2023/Part C" %}

 </details>

 <details open>
-<summary>2024 - Portugal and a dramatic story</summary>
+<summary>2024 - Portugal and drama</summary>

 Kathryn always wanted to visit Portugal, so she and Sid planned a vacation in the middle of January to visit Lisbon and the island of Maderia!
 The start of the vacation was fun, and they had a great time exploring Belem, Sintra and the misty Fanal forest!